Sign up for Hasura Newsletter

 Run async scheduled events using a Node REST API and Hasura GraphQL

-Databases like Postgres can run triggers when data changes, with Hasura event triggers we can easily call an HTTP endpoint whenever we have one of these events.
+Databases like PostgreSQL can run triggers when data changes, with Hasura Event Triggers we can easily call an HTTP endpoint whenever we have one of these events.

 Let's send a webhook when a new user is created and print out their name.